Gujarat: Education and research

-Mudra Institute of Communications Ahmedabad (MICA) is an institute for mass communication.

-In addition, Institute of Rural Management Anand (IRMA) is one of the leading sectoral institution in rural management.
-IRMA is a unique institution in the sense that it provides professional education to train managers for rural management.
-It is the only one of its kind in all Asia.

-The National Institute of Design and development (NID) in Ahmedabad and Gandhinagar is internationally acclaimed as one of the foremost multi-disciplinary institutions in the field of design education and research.
-Centre for Environmental Planning & Technology University, popularly known as (CEPT) is one of the best planning and architectural school not in India, but across the world; providing various technical and professional courses.

-In the emerging area of legal education, a premier institution Gujarat National Law University was founded in the capital city Gandhinagar which started imparting education in 2004 and is ranked in top institutions in the country.

-Lalbhai Dalpatbhai College of Engineering (LDCE) is also one of the top engineering college of the state.
+Universities

 The Maharaja Sayajirao University of Baroda, Vadodara, is a premier university of Gujarat.
 It is one of the oldest universities of Gujarat and provides education in Faculty of Fine Arts, Engineering, Arts, Journalism, Education, Law, Social Work, Medicine, Science and Performing Arts.
 Originally known as the Baroda College of Science (established 1881), it became a university in 1949 after the independence of the country and later renamed after its benefactor Maharaja Sayajirao Gaekwad III, the former ruler of Baroda State.

+Gujarat National Law University, founded in 2004, located in the capital city Gandhinagar, was ranked 3rd best law school in India.